Eeaeau/TDT4265_StarterCode/README.md

 # TDT4265 -Computer Vision and Deep Learning

 This is the repository for the assignments in TDT4265.
+This repository was originally written by [Håkon Hukkelas](https://www.ntnu.edu/employees/hakon.hukkelas) with current additions by [Mamoona Birkhez Shami](https://www.ntnu.edu/employees/mamoona.b.shami).

 ## Preparing yourself for the assignments
 In this course, we expect basic knowledge of python programming and git.
 To refresh your knowledge, we recommend the following resources: